-- ✓ The Coastal Management/Conservation Element has been separated into two (2) distinct Elements. - ✓ The Public Safety Element now has Data and Analysis, which was not present with the 2017 Comprehensive Plan. - ✓ The Transportation Element has the addition of a Parking Sub-Element - ✓ The Recreation and Open Space has a new Recreational Programming Sub-Element. - ✓ The order of the Elements has been amended to tell the story of the Town of Palm Beach. - ✓ The Goals for each of the twelve Elements of the Comprehensive Plan state that the "Town shall preserve, protect and ensure a high Quality of Life for Town residents..."
+- ✓ The Coastal Management/Conservation Element has been separated into two (2) distinct Elements. - ✓ The Public Safety Element now has Data and Analysis, which was not present with the 2017 Comprehensive Plan. - ✓ The Transportation Element has the addition of a Parking Sub-Element - ✓ The Recreation and Open Space has a new Recreational Programming Sub-Element. - ✓ Lastly, the order of the Elements has been amended to tell the story of the Town of Palm Beach.